 Finding an online community of likeminded educators can be an empowering experience for a teacher that wants to better use technology in his or her classroom.
 With hundreds of weekly chats built around topics such as special education, Webb’s depth of knowledge, and using technology in the classroom, teachers are bound to find the right learning communities for their unique academic goals.

-If your staff doesn’t feel comfortable participating in a Twitter Chat, browsing popular education hashtags can be a great way to find blended learning think pieces, lesson plans, webinars, and other resources for professional growth.
+If your staff doesn’t feel comfortable participating in an X Chat, browsing popular education hashtags can be a great way to find blended learning think pieces, lesson plans, webinars, and other resources for professional growth.